chenxingqiang/secret-learn/doc/modules/grid_search.rst

 ===========================================

 Hyper-parameters are parameters that are not directly learnt within estimators.
-In jax-sklearn they are passed as arguments to the constructor of the estimator classes.
+In secret-learn they are passed as arguments to the constructor of the estimator classes.
 Typical examples include ``C``, ``kernel`` and ``gamma`` for Support Vector Classifier, ``alpha`` for Lasso, etc.